How to Configure NAT PAT in Cisco Packet Tracer

 Step 5

-show IP nat translations
+Using the show IP nat translations command

-Show Commands
+Show Commands for PAT

 Router0#show ip nat translations